paolabarajas/Diversity-reponses-in-Hawaii-precipitation-/README.md

-Data and code for the study titled: Multiple facets of diversity respond to gradients of precipitation differently on older and younger islands of Hawai’i
+Data and code for the study titled: Diversity responses to precipitation gradients differ between older and younger islands of Hawai’i, by Martha Paola Barajas Barbosa (paolabarajas@gmail.com), Tiffany M. Knight, Renske Onstein and Jonathan Chase